willsong819/Analytics-Value-Chain-Project/README.md

 ------------
 ```
 # Set up a new virtual environment
-# Go to folder 'usedcar_webapp' and run
+# Go to folder 'usedcar_webapp/' and run
 > source ./py/bin/activate
 > conda create -n used_car_webapp python=3
 > source activate used_car_webapp